sabyapradhan/resources-1/connecting_apps.md

 3. Click **Connect existing** and choose from your existing app.
 Or click **Create connection** to create an app to connect to.

-4. Specify the **Access Role for Connection**.
+4. Specify the **Access Role for connection**.
 This value sets the IAM service access role.
 For more information, see [IAM access](/docs/iam/users_roles.html#userroles).

-5. Optionally, you can provide a **Service ID for Connection** by either allowing IAM to generate a unique value for you, or by providing an existing service ID.
-For more information, see [Creating and managing service IDs](/docs/iam/serviceid.html#serviceids).
+5. Optionally, you can provide a **Service ID for connection** by either allowing IAM to generate a unique value for you, or by providing an existing service ID.
+For more information, see [Creating and working with service IDs](/docs/iam/serviceid.html#serviceids).

 6. Click **Create**.

 ## Viewing an alias

 After you create a connection between an IAM-managed service and an app, the alias is displayed on the **Connections** tab of the connected app.
-Additionally, the alias is displayed as a running service instance on your dashboard, and contains a **Connections** tab only when you open it.
+Additionally, the alias is displayed as a running service instance on your resource list, and contains a **Connections** tab only when you open it.

-1. Go to your dashboard.
+1. Go to your resource list.
 2. From the **Application Services** table, click the name of the service instance to open the service details view.
-If it has a **Connections** tab only, it is an alias.
+If it has a **Connections** tab only, it's an alias.

 ## Deleting an alias

 The easiest way to delete the alias is to delete the IAM-managed service instance.
 However, you can maintain your IAM-managed service instance and instead delete the alias directly.

-1. Go to your dashboard.
+1. Go to your resource list.
 2. From the **Application Services** table, click the name of the service instance to open the service details view.
-If it has a **Connections** tab only, it is an alias.
+If it has a **Connections** tab only, it's an alias.
 3. Delete the instance.

 ## Creating a connection between multiple services